bitshares/docs.bitshares.org/_sources/bitshares/user/dex-margin-mechanics.txt

 This is also known as the Black Swan level, and we want to perform a margin call before the collateral ratio goes this low.
-This is why we have the Maintenance Collateral Ratio, to enforce a buffer zone before a position goes into Black Swan territory.
+This is why we have the Maintenance Collateral Ratio (MCR), to enforce a buffer zone before a position goes into Black Swan territory.
 So if we apply the MCR of ``1.75`` to this position:

 * Debt: ``10 USD``